ZeinaKittaneh/Al-Bayane-Website/README.md

 This website is built using bootstrap library and is Compatible with all devices

 ## Running the website:
-All you need is to download the file Al-Bayan website using this link: https://github.com/ZeinaKittaneh/Al-Bayane-Website then upload it to your server
+All you need is to download the file Al-Bayane website using this link: https://github.com/ZeinaKittaneh/Al-Bayane-Website then upload it to your server